 So, how does Jira fit into SAFe and PI Planning?

 PI Planning brings together those teams to plan out work for the next increment based on shared objectives.
 During PI Planning, teams use a Program Board to plan out their work and map dependencies.
 Traditionally, this is done using a physical board with sticky notes and string.
 After the session is over, the notes and string are recreated in Jira for the whole team.
-But again, this is clunky and means missing a lot of context, particularly around dependencies.
+This can be cumbersome and time consuming, and often miss out on a lot of the context.

 The best way to use Jira for PI Planning is to use an app like Easy Agile Programs to help you run your PI Planning sessions.
 The integrated features mean you can: